Many tout themselves as modern-day apostles and church planters like Paul, but where’s their Antioch?

 Although Paul functioned as an apostolic church planter, his self-expressed credentials included the fact that he continued as an elder – meaning he remained grounded in and part of the local leadership of his home church in Antioch.
 All too often we ignore the fact that Paul was commissioned and sent by his local church on his apostolic missions, but only after having proven himself over many years in the context of that local, functioning fellowship.

-Beware of gifted but itinerant men and women who want to “help” your local church as modern-day Paul’s, but lack ongoing community with, roots in, commission from and accountability to another functioning local church.
+Beware of gifted but itinerant men and women who want to “help” your local church as modern-day Paul’s – with their books, blogs, podcasts, seminars and requests to visit you – but lack ongoing community with, roots in, commission from and accountability to another functioning local church.

 Some of us have been around long enough to see past incarnations of such floating, unattached “ministries” to local churches.

 In the 70’s and 80’s, they proliferated within the Charismatic movement – mainly among those who were certainly gifted but nonetheless could never succeed at finding healthy church with accountable community in their own lives.

 Often, they were authors or good aspirational communicators who had exciting ideas, but only answered to themselves.
 Sometimes, however, they’d form loose associations where they only answered to each other in lieu of having any Antiochs in their lives – which only tended to reinforce the shared theological and personal idiosyncrasies which attracted them to each other in the first place.